 Bitfinex has exhibited a persistent premium in its price of Bitcoin and other coins versus fiat and deserves us to examine this closer.
 Here, we will also point out that after Tether’s creation and redemption separation from Bitfinex, the price has been trading around 1 USDT to 1 Dollar (give or take) for a while, with some exceptions.
 For the sake of time, we will investigate the price of USDT versus USD as a rough proxy for the premium of coins relative to fiat, and below we will discuss each numbered area or event.

 Also, to put this into context, for events 3-7, we have included a TUSDTUSDT chart from Binance so you can visualize the net effect:

-Point 1 (January 2019): This is a period where there was significant negative user experience in fiat withdraws after Bitfinex over the latter 2 months of 2018, processed more than 1 Billion USD of redemptions.
-As we know now in retrospect, there may have been pressure from liquidity and possibly solvency issues stemming from fund seizures from Crypto Capital.
+Point 1 (January 2019): This is a period where there was significant negative user experience in fiat withdrawals after Bitfinex over the latter 2 months of 2018, processed more than 1 Billion USD of redemptions.
+As we know now in retrospect, there may have been pressure from liquidity and possibly solvency issues stemming from funding seizures from Crypto Capital.
 Premium spreads reach north of 5%.

 Point 2 (February-April 2019): The situation seems to have abated from January but there is still a significantly noticeable (2-4%) premium of crypto-fiat pairs compared to other exchanges.